Manjou Wilde

-Manjou Sabrina Wilde (born 19 April 1995) is a German footballer who plays as a midfielder for Braga.
+Manjou Sabrina Wilde (/de/; born 19 April 1995) is a German footballer who plays as a midfielder for Braga.
 She has represented Germany at the youth level internationally.

 Club career

-Wilde has represented clubs SV Werder Bremen, SC Freiburg and SGS Essen.
-In 2021, she joined Köln, and represented them until 2024.
+Wilde has represented clubs Werder Bremen, SC Freiburg and SGS Essen.
+In 2021, she joined 1.
+FC Köln, and represented them until 2024.

 International career

 Wilde was part of the Germany U17 squad which won the UEFA U17 Championship in 2012.
 Two years later she won the FIFA U-20 Women's World Cup in 2014.

 Personal life

 Born in Germany, Wilde is of Indian descent from her father's side while her mother is German.